To ignite curiosity and respect for our natural world through accessible, interactive and educational programs.

 Heartland Forest is home to 10 amphibians, and 4 reptile species!
 A person who studies reptiles and amphibians are called a herpetologist.

 Welcome to Heartland Forest’s Gift Shop, we are pleased to offer a wide variety of items made onsite in Heartland Forest’s very own woodworking shop.
-All proceeds from Gift Shop sales go directly back into our all ages, all abilities programming!Curbside pick up is available for all orders Funded by the Government of Canada and […]
+All proceeds from Gift Shop sales go directly back into our all ages, all abilities programming!Curbside pick up is available for all orders Terms and Conditions for Coupons and Promotions […]

 How Donations Help